-Horse racing has some of the most beautiful, tradition-rich venues in all of sports.
+Horse racing has some of the most beautiful venues in sports.
+And they are full of history and tradition.

 Wherever you are in the world, chances are you’re not too far from a racetrack.
 Of course, some places are better than others to spend a day at the races.

 These are the best racetracks in thoroughbred racing.

 Location: Bensalem, Pennsylvania

 What Makes Parx Special